Partial Regularity of Solutions to the Second Boundary Value Problem for Generated Jacobian Equations: Higher Regularity

 and

 then $\u \in C^{2,\alpha'}(0)$ for some $\alpha' < \alpha$. \end{proposition}

 The proof of Proposition~\ref{prop: hr ptwise} follows arguing exactly as in the proof of \cite[Theorem~5.3]{DF}.
 That said, let us make some remarks.
 An inspection of the proof of \cite[Theorem~5.3]{DF} reveals that, apart from a comparison-type principle like Proposition~\ref{prop: comparison}, we will need that the sum of the norms in \eqref{eqn: G small hr assump} decays under parabolically quadratic rescalings.
 (The remainder of the proof uses classical estimates for the Monge--Amp\`{e}re equation.)
 The assumption $\G,\H \in C^{2,\alpha}(\B_3)$ plus \eqref{eqn: extra 1} and \eqref{eqn: extra 2} guarantee this decay.
-Notice that \eqref{eqn: extra 1} and \eqref{eqn: extra 2} imply that $\E(0,0,0) = \Id$, taking care of the third term.
 Finally, since the domain of the $\Gexp$ map includes the product of three open sets at the beginning, the third of which compactly contains $\nab \u(B_{1/3})$, the set inclusions in the hypotheses of Proposition~\ref{prop: comparison} will be satisfied at each stage of the iteration by construction; we are zooming in with the correct rescaling.
 So applying Proposition~\ref{prop: hr ptwise} at every point in $B_{1/7}$ and then classical Schauder estimates, we obtain our final theorem.

 \begin{theorem} In addition to the hypotheses of Theorem~\ref{thm: close implies C1b}, suppose $\G,\H \in C^{k,\alpha}(\B_4)$, $f \in C^{k,\alpha}(\C)$, $g \in C^{k,\alpha}(\K)$, for some $k \geq 0$ and $\alpha \in (0,1)$, and $B_{8} \times (-64,64) \times B_{8} \subset \dom \Gexp$.
 There exist positive constants $\del_1 \leq \del_0$ and $\eta_1 \leq \eta_0$ such that the following holds: if